xrdocs/segment-routing/_open-software/sonic.md

 header:
   teaser: images/open-software/sonic.png
 excerpt: >-
-  SRv6 has been a key feature in SONiC for many years—mature, widely deployed, and supported by a rich ecosystem.
+  SRv6 uSID has been a key feature in SONiC for many years—mature, widely deployed, and supported by a rich ecosystem.
 Cisco, Microsoft, Alibaba, and other SONiC ecosystem partners have collaborated on the SRv6 uSID implementation in SONiC/SAI.
 Discover the latest status and advancements of SRv6 uSID in SONiC.
 ---

-SRv6 has been a key feature in SONiC for many years—mature, widely deployed, and supported by a rich ecosystem.
+SRv6 uSID has been a key feature in SONiC for many years—mature, widely deployed, and supported by a rich ecosystem.

 Cisco, Microsoft, Alibaba, and other SONiC ecosystem partners have collaborated on the SRv6 uSID implementation in SONiC/SAI.

-The following slides provides the status of SRv6 support in SONiC/SAI/FRR.
+The following slides provides the status of SRv6 uSID support in SONiC/SAI/FRR.

 {% include pdf link="/images/20250630-SRv6-uSID-SONiC-FRR.pdf" %}